powercodeacademy/phrg-rails-js-project/README.md

 6. Your application should conform to Nitro's Ruby linting conventions.
 This should already be included in your original rails project repo.
 Running rubocop from your application's root should return a no offenses detected message.

-7. Your application should contain at least 4 Model test files (you should have 2 already) and at least 1 request spec files.
+7. Your application should contain at least 4 Model test files (you should have 2 already), at least two request specs, and at least 1 system test.
 But the more, the better :).
 Each file should attempt to provide coverage over a number of public methods or endpoints in your application.
-Start by adding `rspec` to your `Gemfile`.
-Review the `Testing` section of the curriculum for some tips on best test practices. `FactoryBot` will also need to be added to your project to use test factories.
+Review the `Testing` section of the curriculum for some tips on best test practices. `FactoryBot` will be need to be added to your project to use test factories if it is not already. `Capybara` and `poltergiest` may also need to be added to your project to support your system tests.
 Utilize your instructor, peers, and other Nitro Developers for resources and ideas on what your application should test.

 ## Instructions